MajorThird/espeak-song-creator/README.md

 Unfortunately, my code does not run out of the box.
 If you want to use it, you must download eSpeak, modify its code and compile it.
 * You should start by implementing a method to control the pitch of the spoken/sung tones.
-The built-in method (command-line parameter p) is not suffucient because you have to set the exact frequency.
+The built-in method (command-line parameter p) is not sufficient because you have to set the exact frequency.
 I have shown how to do this in a
 [ YouTube video](https://www.youtube.com/watch?v=UTu5fP0lrjY).
 * You have to implement a new  command-line parameter to set the frequency.
 I gave it the letter e.
 I have not covered this in the aforementioned tutorial.